 Made with salty bacon, fresh tomatoes, and bright herbs, this Corn Succotash recipe comes together perfectly to create a delicious summer side dish.

 I've been making some version of this corn succotash for over a decade now.
-There is something special about the combination of salty bacon, sweet corn, and umami tomatoes that draws me in.
+Like this Creamy Corn Pasta with Bacon recipe, there is something so special about the combination of salty bacon, sweet corn, and in this case, umami tomatoes, in the summer.

-This succotash is just barely cooked, giving it a feeling of being both light and satisfying, with the raw tomatoes and summer herbs adding a refreshing touch.
-The added feta and simple pan "dressing" bring the whole dish together.
-File this recipe under: simple but so delicious.
+This succotash is just barely cooked, making it light yet satisfying.
+The raw tomatoes and summer herbs add a refreshing touch, while the feta and simple pan "dressing" bring the dish together.
+File this recipe under: simple but delicious.

 Ingredients Needed and Substitutions